vespa-engine/documentation/en/reference/select-reference.md

 YQL is a regular language and is parsed into a query-tree when parsed in Vespa.
 That tree can also be built with the `WHERE`-parameter in JSON.

-Let's take a look at this yql: `select * from sources * where default contains foo and rank(a contains "A", b contains "B");`, which will create the following query-tree:
+Let's take a look at this yql: `select * from sources * where default contains foo and rank(a contains "A", b contains "B")`, which will create the following query-tree:

 <img src="/assets/img/querytree.svg" width="737px" height="auto" alt="Example query tree" />